jokarasta/JOEL-MD/README.md

   <a href="https://chat.whatsapp.com/JIJplkiYyrFE4dyFGade43">
     <img alt=Support height="350" src="https://telegra.ph/file/798e6256fa919a62243a6.jpg">
     </p>
-<h1 align="center">   JOEL MD-MULTI-DEVICE
+<h1 align="center">   JOEL BUG BOT-MULTI-DEVICE
 </h1>
 <p align="center">

-<p align="center"> A Whatsapp Bot Create By Mr Joel To Do Everything That Is Possible On WhatsApp
+<p align="center">A Whatsapp Bot Create By  Joel kang'oma To Do Everything That Is Possible On WhatsApp

   </a>
 </p>